 Books by L.A.
 Fields

-Americana Series
+Americana Series (In Progress)

 Cover of Riot Son by L.A.
 Fields showing reddish background and protest signs spelling out the title.